 We have close links with Middleton Technology School, Boarshaw Primary, Alkrington Primary, Ed Start and Manchester City which provides our children with extra opportunities for learning, for example, inter-school competitions in times tables, spellings and sports.

-Phonics using Letters and Sounds, is taught daily to all children in EYFS and Key Stage 1.
-When children reach phase six phonics, they are then taught using Rising Stars Support for Spelling.
+Phonics using Little Wandle, Letters and Sounds revised, is taught daily to all children in EYFS and Key Stage 1.
+When children complete the phonics scheme, they are then taught using Rising Stars Support for Spelling.